coderidge/tvchallenge/README.md

 3/ in composer use the command 'php app/console doctrine:schema:update --force' to create tables

-4/ use the sample data to populate your database
+4/ use this sample data to populate your database

---
--- Database: `listings`
---

---
--- Dumping data for table `Channels`
---

 INSERT INTO `Channels` (`id`, `channel_number`, `channel_name`, `region`, `package`) VALUES (1, 1, 'Films', '', '2'),